thecomicbookclub/thecomicbookclub.github.io/_posts/2016-02-11-batman-the-doom-that-came-to-gotham.md

 Sounds like a delicious combination does it not?
 A dark and gothic noir Batman in a loveletter to Lovecraft.
 And those Mike Mignola covers are enticing!

-Well what a let down.
+Well what a let down [Batman: The Doom That Came To Gotham](http://www.dccomics.com/graphic-novels/batman-the-doom-that-came-to-gotham) is.

 I was fairly ambivalent to the writing's mediocrity, but the artwork is infuriating.
 Well I was furious because I could probably render faces better than this book's depictions, yet these professionals were paid to draw the hallowed Batman.